modern-influence-of-ancient-warriors

 The physical endurance of the Spartans was supported by a powerful psychological framework.
 The Spartan warrior was conditioned to view retreat as utterly shameful.
 He would rather die on the battlefield than live with the reputation of a coward.
 This relentless ethos, hammered in by the agoge and reinforced by the poet Tyrtaeus, drove them to push through physical limits that would break other men.

 This phenomenon is perhaps best illustrated by the story of the Spartan soldier at the Battle of Plataea who, despite being disemboweled, continued to fight and maintain his place in the line.
 These anecdotes, whether strictly historical or mythological, reveal the cultural ideal of total physical commitment.
 It was not enough to be strong; a Spartan had to be willing to die in formation.
+The Spartans also used music and chanting to maintain morale and rhythm during long marches and battles, further enhancing their endurance.

 The Other Half: Spartan Women and Physical Fitness

 No discussion of Spartan physical culture is complete without acknowledging the unique role of women.
 Unlike their Athenian counterparts, who were largely confined to the home, Spartan girls underwent a state-sponsored education in physical fitness.
 They ran, wrestled, threw the discus and javelin, and participated in competitive races and festivals.
+This education was not optional; it was mandated by law.

 The goal of this female athleticism was explicitly eugenic and militaristic.
 The Spartans believed that strong, healthy mothers would produce strong, healthy soldiers.
 A girl’s fitness was a dowry of genetics.
 By maintaining high levels of physical activity, Spartan women were healthier and experienced significantly lower mortality rates during childbirth than women in other Greek city-states.
 Their strength was a direct contribution to the state's military power.